 Then Laura, Danielle and I explored the little town of San Lorenzo and it's giant, life-sized nativity scene.
 The town was super cute, with sparkly Christmas lights hanging on the trees and some of the palm trees wrapped in lights.
 The nativity scene was very elaborate, with giant elephants, giraffes, and other exotic animals, markets with life-sized, paper-mache people selling vegetables and spices, stalls of horses and pigs, and running windmills with flowing water!
 It was so much fun for us that I could imagine it would be even more magical for the little Spanish kids and families visiting it as well!
 It was obviously a huge project done by adults as well, but the paper-mache gave it a kid-made effect!

-In the frigid Demeber air it almost felt like we were in Germany!
+The quaint little town of El Escoral- with Christmas lights and lamposts!
+In the frigid Demeber air it almost felt like we were in Germany! |

-Mmmm, chocolate-covered churros!
+Mmmm, chocolate-covered churros! |

 No comments: